Snowflake-Labs/dbt_constraints/README.md

 - Foreign keys require that the parent table have a primary key or unique key on the referenced columns.
 Unique keys generated from standard `unique` tests are sufficient.

-- The order of columns on a foreign key test must match betweek the FK columnns and PK columns
+- The order of columns on a foreign key test must match between the FK columns and PK columns

 - The `foreign_key` test will ignore any rows with a null column, even if only one of two columns in a compound key is null.
 If you also want to ensure FK columns are not null, you should add standard `not_null` tests to your model.